-Like records of other departments of the University, the records of the University of Alberta Archives are subject to the Alberta Freedom of Information and Protection of Privacy Act.
+Similar to records of other university departments, the records held by the UAA are subject to the Alberta Freedom of Information and Protection of Privacy Act.
 Access to the donated private material of individuals, institutions, and organizations is subject to specific donor agreements.

 Use of records for purposes of publication are subject to the rules of copyright.
 Questions concerning use of archival material for publication, or for any other purpose, should be directed to the attention of the University Records Archivist.

 The UAA reserves the right to deny the reproduction of any of its holdings due to preservation (e.g., an item may be too fragile to handle).
 Copyright legislation and individual donor restrictions may also restrict reproduction of certain items.

 Each original format holds unique preservation and reproduction requirements; because information technology continually evolves, formats, policies, and procedures are manifold.
 Researchers are encouraged to read the policies and procedures for each medium before requesting a reproduction.

 - Researchers working with archival materials will not be permitted to take their own paper or notebooks into the reading room, but they will be provided with coloured notepaper to use because it is easily distinguished from archival materials.